tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/overview.md

 # Getting Started with AEM and Adobe Target {#getting-started-with-aem-target}

-An end-to-end tutorial showing how to create and deliver personalized experience using Adobe Experience Manager and Adobe Target.
-In this tutorial, you will also learn about different personas involved in the end to end process, and how they collaborate.
+AEM and Target are both powerful solutions with seemingly overlapping capabilities.
+Customers sometimes struggle with questions like: 1.
+When should I use Target to personalize content vs AEM?
+2. How do internal teams working with these different solutions collaborate in order to personalize effectively ?, etc.

-In this tutorial, we cover three different use cases for AEM and Target, which helps you understand what works best for your organization.
+In this tutorial, we cover three different use cases for AEM and Target, which helps you understand what works best for your organization and how different teams collaborate.

 * Use Case 1 : Personalization using AEM Experience Fragments
 * Use Case 2 : Home Page Redesign and Redirects